10 Prebiotic Foods to Feed Your Good Gut Bacteria

-What Are Prebiotics and Why Are They Important?
+Why Are Prebiotics Important?

-Because the human body cannot completely break down prebiotics, prebiotic compounds pass through the upper part of your gastrointestinal tract undigested.
+Because your body cannot completely break down prebiotics, these compounds pass through the upper part of your gastrointestinal tract undigested.
 As they pass through your small intestine and reach your colon, they are fermented by your gut microflora.
 This fermentation process feeds the friendly bacteria in your gut, helping them to produce essential nutrients, including short-chain fatty acids such as butyrate, acetate, and propionate, which nourish your digestive system.
 Since your gut is the gateway to health, a healthy gut leads to a healthier body overall.1,2,3

 Benefits of Prebiotics

 - Support digestive function